 Ferguson is a Governing Body Co-Chair for the CHRO Leadership Summit, and a board member and vice chair of the Diversity, Inclusion and Global Committee for the YMCA of the Greater Twin Cities.

 She is also the recipient of the Diversity in Business Award from the Twin Cities Business Journal.

 Leadership Breakfast Registration Lottery

-Registration for this event will be open from Monday, August 19 through Friday, August 23 EOD.
+Registration for this event will be open from Tuesday, September 29 through Monday, October 5.
 We allow as many people to sign up for the event as possible, and from there we choose 25 participants at random, while also holding space for young nonprofit professionals who identify as a person of color.
 We do this to keep these events intimate while ensuring everyone has a fair chance to attend a Leadership Breakfast event.
 If you registered for the lottery and identify as a person of color, you can email firstname.lastname@example.org to let us know to place your name in the correct lottery.

-Our facilitator will reach out to all participants by Monday, August 26 letting everyone know whether or not they received a spot through the lottery.
+Our facilitator will reach out to all participants on Tuesday, October 6 letting everyone know whether or not they received a spot through the lottery.
 Lottery winners will be asked to submit a question for our speaker in order to confirm their space.
 Unconfirmed spaces will be given to members of the wait list.

 What you need to know:

 - The virtual leadership breakfast will be held through Zoom, confirmed lottery winners will receive meeting link from facilitator.